 I taught pre GCSE (Numeracy), GCSE and A Level maths.
 I planned and prepared lessons; researched and developed new topics, teaching materials including online resources; teaching groups of learners from a range of backgrounds, abilities and ages; monitoring, assessing and marking students’ work and maintaining accurate records and monitoring students’ progress.

-I am teaching adults and teenagers Maths and Functional Skills English in co-educational, multi-cultural colleges and worked as a Teaching Assistant.
+I am teaching adults and teenagers Maths and Functional Skills English in co-educational, multi-cultural colleges.
 I am quite capable and qualified to teach Maths up to level 3, English and ICT up to level 2.
 My academic education and teaching practices have given me a good understanding of the curriculum and of what makes effective teaching.
 I use Maths, English and ICT skills based on specific vocational and academic subjects.
 For example, for construction and built engineering level 1 course, I used plenty of functional examples which are related to the subjects.
 I find Maths useful in everyday life and use real life examples such as money management in shopping, utility bills etc. to motivate learners.
 I use examples of volume of pipes for the students of Plumbing course while length of electrical wires for the students of Electrical Installation course and examples of cars for the students of Motor Vehicle course.

 During my PGCE at the university, I studied a module on ‘Curriculum Development’, looking at importance and issues for effective curriculum.
 This made me appreciate how this approach can be useful, particularly when addressing important social, ethical and global issues.
 All of these helped me to develop blended learning approaches for the subject.